broadinstitute/seqr/deploy/LOCAL_DEVELOPMENT_INSTALL.md

 - [redis](https://redis.io/topics/quickstart)

 - [node/npm <14](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Note: more recent versions of `node` may or may not function correctly and are not officially supported.
+Note: more recent versions of `node` may not function are not officially supported.

 Optionally, if planning to use elasticsearch from docker-compose, install:
 - [docker](https://docs.docker.com/install/)